colinhacks/zod/README.md

 <!-- <br/> -->

+> ⚠️ You might be encountering issues building your project is you're using zod@<1.10.2.
+This is the result of a bug in the TypeScript compiler.
+To solve this without updating, set `"skipLibCheck": true` in your tsconfig.json "compilerOptions".
+This issue is resolved in zod@1.10.2 and later.

 # What is Zod

 Zod is a TypeScript-first schema declaration and validation library.
 I'm using the term "schema" to broadly refer to any data type/structure, from a simple `string` to a complex nested object.